YOUR ULTIMATE TRAVEL GUIDE TO GWALIOR

 - Walking: Exploring the old city and fort area on foot is a great way to soak in the local atmosphere.

-What to Pack for Gwalior
+What to Pack for Your Gwalior Adventure

 - Clothing: Lightweight cotton clothes for summer, and warm layers for winter.